gutierrezps/huaweicloud-services-overview/README.md

 network latency.
 Public services such as ECS, EVS, OBS, VPC, EIP and IMS are shared within the same region.

-[Pricing][pricing]: resources on Huawei Cloud can be billed by different modes.
+[Pricing][pricing]: resources on Huawei Cloud are billed by different modes.
 The most common ones are: yearly/monthly, where you choose the period specified and you are charged in advance (prepaid); and pay-per-use, a postpaid mode where you are billed by a rate that can be based by time (e.g. hourly